31 May Purchasing a Vehicle through your business

 Purchasing a vehicle personally

-Regardless of the method used to purchase the vehicle, the initial cost or finance costs are not tax deductible when you acquire a vehicle personally.
-Additionally you will not be able to claim tax relief on running costs such as road tax, insurance, fuel and servicing.
+Regardless of the method used to purchase the vehicle.
+The initial cost or finance costs are not tax-deductible when you acquire a vehicle personally.
+Moreover, you can’t claim tax relief on running costs such as road tax, insurance, fuel and servicing.

 You are entitled to claim a tax-free allowance from your company for any qualifying business mileage.
 The mileage rates below are calculated to include all costs associated with the vehicle, including purchase and running costs.